 One mass in this region is extramedullary hematopoiesis.

-This is a condition in which blood cells form in areas outside of the bone marrow, and while it is often normal in young babies, it is usually abnormal in adults.
+This is a condition in which blood cells form in areas outside of the bone marrow, and while it is often expected in young babies, it is usually abnormal in adults.

-Pneumomediastinum refers to the presence of air in the mediastinum, most commonly related to a collapsed lung ( pneumothorax ).
+Pneumomediastinum refers to air in the mediastinum, most commonly related to a collapsed lung ( pneumothorax ).